kaiicheng/NYC-Social-Platform/README.md

 # Hosting on Firebase

-* Step 1:
-Download Firebase in terminal
+* Download Firebase in terminal
 ```
 npm install -g firebase-tools
 ```

-* Step 2:
-Open firebase tools
+* Open firebase tools

-* Step 3:
-Change directory to the folder of project
+* Change directory to the folder of project

 * Step 4:
 Login Firebase